Zionekkk/Discord_Server_Cloner_Updated/README.md

 - Server Members
 ```

-## Contribution
-Contributions are always Welcome...

--   Fork The Repository
--   Improve Current Program By
-    -   Improving Functionality
-    -   Adding New Feature
-    -   Bug Fixes
--   Push your work and Create a Pull Request.....

 ### Issues
-If you have any issues with the project or you found a bug please create [new issue here](https://github.com/NotSaksh/Discord-Server-Cloner/issues)
+If you have any issues with the project, a bug or a new feature please create [new issue here](https://github.com/Zionekkk/Discord_Server_Cloner_Updated/issues)

-### Pull Requests
-When submitting a pull request:

-- Clone the repo.
-- Create a branch off of master and give it a meaningful name (e.g. my-awesome-new-feature).
-- Open a [pull request](https://github.com/NotSaksh/Discord-Server-Cloner/pulls) on [GitHub](https://github.com) and describe the feature or fix.